apple/axlearn/axlearn/ft/README.md

 1. Each worker reports status to its replica manager (worker 0 in each replica).
 2. Each replica manager aggregates worker status and reports to the global manager (replica 0, worker 0).
-3. When the global manager detects a failure, it sends restart requests to all replica managers, which forward them to their workers.
+3. When the global manager detects a failure, it sends restart requests to all replica managers, which forward the requests to their workers.

 This hierarchical approach scales better than broadcasting and avoids overloading centralized services.